Cutouts: fitscut.cgi interface

 getWCS If set to a true Boolean value, returns a JSON format dictionary containing the FITS world-coordinate system rather than an image.
 This is a utility function useful for the interactive display.
 Here is a sample URL that shows the return format:

-Download If a true boolean value, the HTTP header is specified so that the output JPEG/PNG image is downloaded rather than displayed in the browser.
+Download If set to a true Boolean value, the HTTP header is set to force the output JPEG/PNG image to be downloaded rather than displayed in the browser.
 By default FITS format images are downloaded and other formats are handled by the browser.
 This parameter is relevant only if the image URL is embedded within a web page.

 MaxZoom In Tile mode, sets the highest zoom-out level (compared to the default 1:1 scale.)
-See RLW if you need the details.
+See Rick White if you need the details.

 TextErrors If set to a true Boolean value, on failure produces a simple text error message.
 The default is to produce an HTML error message.